-- with regard to distributions of available cash, please read "Provisions of Our Partnership Agreement Relating to Cash Distributions;" - with regard to the fiduciary duties of our general partner, please read "Conflicts of Interest and Fiduciary Duties;" - with regard to the transfer of common units, please read "Description of the Common Units-Transfer of Common Units;" and - with regard to allocations of taxable income and taxable loss, please read "Material Federal Income Tax Consequences."
+- with regard to distributions of available cash, please read "How We Make Cash Distributions"; - with regard to the duties of our general partner, please read "Conflicts of Interest and Fiduciary Duties"; - · with regard to the transfer of common units, please read "Description of the Units and the Preferred Units-Transfer of Common Units"; and - with regard to allocations of taxable income and taxable loss, please read "Material U.S. Federal Income Tax Consequences."